 Due to the COVID19 Pandemic, Counselling Services at Hugh Boyd will be utilizing new policies and procedures.
 These guidelines are temporary and designed to support mental wellness of students and families while maintaining physical distancing.
 The following information may be adjusted throughout the academic year.

-Students and families will NOT have access to the counselling area or individual counsellor offices at any time.
+At this time, students and families will NOT have access to the counselling area or individual counsellor offices.
 They must email their counsellor and/or schedule an appointment online here.

 Allan Lee - email@example.com

 Geordy Reid - firstname.lastname@example.org

 Grades 9-12, last names A-L

 Talia Babecoff-Kimhi - email@example.com

 REGULAR STUDENT COUNSELLING SERVICES